jbmowgli/PixelsRoll20ChromeExtension/docs/INSTALLATION.md

 ### 1. Get the Extension

-- Download from GitHub or clone the repo
+- Download zip from GitHub or clone the repo
 - Extract to a folder if needed

 ### 2. Load in Chrome